 Endowed and special funds provide critical support for The University of Toledo Libraries' collections.
-They supplement the annual book budget allocation and permit purchase of materials in specialized subject areas that otherwise would not be possible.
+They supplement the annual book budget allocation from general University funds and permit purchase of materials in specialized subject areas that otherwise would not be possible.
 In addition, they help subsidize access to a variety of essential online resources.

 Below are descriptions and brief histories of a number of active endowed and named funds utilized on an annual basis to help keep the Libraries' collections current and relevant to The University of Toledo communities we serve.